HeartlessAUS/Dark-Space/README.md

 ### Changelog:

-  - 1.2.1 (hotfix): Hotfix for missing feature .
+  - 1.2.1: Hotfix for missing feature in 1.2.
   - 1.2: Minor changes for addons.
   - 1.1: Major fixes.
   - 1.0: First proper release.
   - 0.1: Beta release.

-### Future release wil add auto updater, when I am not lazy.
+### Future release will include an auto updater.